google-deepmind/mujoco/doc/APIreference/functions_override.rst

 .. _mj_saveXMLString:

-Save spec to XML string, return 1 on success, 0 otherwise.
+Save spec to XML string, return 0 on success, -1 on failure.
+If the length of the output buffer is too small, returns the required size.
 XML saving requires that the spec first be compiled.

 .. _mj_saveXML:

-Save spec to XML file, return 1 on success, 0 otherwise.
+Save spec to XML file, return 0 on success, -1 otherwise.
 XML saving requires that the spec first be compiled.

 .. _Mainsimulation: